learnscripture/learnscripture.net/docs/android_app.rst

   a pain - the Android Studio tools update themselves, and break or require changes.

-Now, the app no longer works.
-The app used the URL http://learnscripture.net but we now redirect all http to https, with the effect that when you open the app you just get redirected to the site in your normal Android browser (e.g.
-Firefox, Chrome) - which is ideal behaviour in fact.
-These browsers are kept up to date, making development much much easier.
+Now, the app no longer works and has been pulled from the app store.

 The source code for the app is here: